 Be assured "that the Latin once obtained, the Greek may be gotten with farre less labour, and every thing as certainly."
 Brinsley (1627) Ludus Literarius

 It's not necessary to have learnt Latin, but it is certainly helpful, and some acquaintance with an inflected language is very helpful indeed.

 This module offers the opportunity to learn the basics of the classical Greek language and is designed for students who have little or no previous experience of the language.
 The department believes that language is at the heart of the discipline and all students should, at the minimum, have a basic knowledge of one of the classical languages.

 There are three hours of teaching each week, consisting of three one-hour sessions.
 Each session should be followed up with around two hours of personal study after each class.
 This 30 CAT course represents around 300 hours of study over the year.

 There are three hours of teaching each week.
-Attendance is required at all classes.
-If you are ill, you should contact your lecturer by email as soon as possible giving an indication of why you could not be expected to attend.
+If you are ill, please email me as soon as possible giving an indication of why you could not be expected to attend.
 In the absence of any such email, your absence will be noted as unauthorised.
-Out experience is that regular attendance is the single most important factor for success on this module.
+Our experience is that regular attendance is the single most important factor for success on this module.

 Module convenor: Mr Clive Letchford